middletond/dmco/_posts/2018-10-15-learning-recursion.md

 In computer programs, this pile is called the *call stack*.

 An easy way to visualize the call stack is as a pile of dirty dishes.
 Each dirty dish is a *called function*.
 Each different type of crusty food residue is a *function argument*.
-You are a dishwasher in a restaurant, and servers swoop back into the airless kitchen in a hurried stream, unceremoniously dropping more dishes on your pile.
+Imagine you are a dishwasher in a restaurant, and servers swoop back into the airless kitchen in a hurried stream, unceremoniously dropping more dishes on your pile.
 New dishes are added in clumps as full tables are cleared, but you attend to them *one at a time, in order*.
 It seems like you can never quite get to the bottom, like you can never wash them quite fast enough.
 Finally, mercifully, the rush of customers slows as the dinner hours fade and you at last get completely through your stack.
 [Whew](https://www.washingtonpost.com/sf/style/2017/08/07/chefs-say-a-dishwasher-can-make-or-break-a-restaurant-so-i-signed-up-for-a-shift/?noredirect=on&utm_term=.deaa1d445f1d).
 At least you have headphones, history podcasts, and Spotify.

-Not to bring us near the novel yet uncomfortable area of machine serfdom ethics, but this is the experience our program interpreters have when we run programs.
+Not to bring us near the newly uncomfortable area of machine serfdom ethics, but this is the experience our program interpreters have when we run programs.
 The key point of this allegory is that *your functions are attended to one at a time, in order, no matter how complicated the manner in which they were called.* A restaurant kitchen is pure orchestrated chaos, but the dishes are always done *one at a time.*

 #### Recursion on the Call Stack